jiazhao97/INSPIRE/README.md

+# INSPIRE

-# INSPIRE: interpretable, flexible and spatially-aware integration of multiple spatial transcriptomics datasets from diverse sources
+*INSPIRE: interpretable, flexible and spatially-aware integration of multiple spatial transcriptomics datasets from diverse sources*

 An effective method for integrating and interpreting multiple spatial transcriptomics datasets.